umaidmz/umaidmz.github.io/pages/interview.md

 ### Thanks to Wein and Pooja

 A special thanks to Wein and Pooja for the amazing interview experience.
-I hope